 Water is so important…

-The next two tips are about looking after your body so that you can effectively start a postpartum exercise plan.
+The next two tips are about taking care of your body so that you can effectively start a postpartum exercise plan.

 7. Listen to your body

-If you are feeling a little tired it may be hard to push yourself to get up and do something.
-Most of the time you’ll more than likely feel much better after you actually do it.
-However, if you’ve really had hardly any sleep and you feel like you’re on the brink of running yourself down and getting a cold, then rest and optimal nutrition will be the best option.
+If you are feeling a little tired, it may be hard to push yourself to get up and do something.
+Most of the time, you’ll feel much better after you actually do it.
+However, if you’ve hardly had any sleep and feel like you’re on the brink of running yourself down and getting a cold, then rest and optimal nutrition will be the best option.

-8. Incorporate cardiovascular, mind-body, and strength exercise into your week
+8. Incorporate cardiovascular, mind-body, and strength exercises into your week

-Cardiovascular exercise is the ‘huffy puffy’ stuff that gets your heart rate up, and trains our heart and lungs to get stronger.
-Aim to start off by training to a level where you can have a conversation, but feel yourself getting a bit out of breath while doing so.
+Cardiovascular exercise is the ‘huffy puffy’ stuff that gets your heart rate up and trains your heart and lungs to get stronger.
+Aim to start off by training to a level where you can have a conversation but feel yourself getting a bit out of breath while doing so.
 Walking, jogging, cycling, swimming, and some group exercise classes fit into the cardiovascular category.

-Mind-body exercise often involves stretching, working on deep core and postural muscles, as well as relaxation.
-This type of exercise is great for overall well-being, reducing stress, and ‘getting away from it all’.
-You could try something that requires a bit of physical work, such as yoga or Pilates.
-Or you could try something even gentler like tai chi, Qi Gong or meditation.
+Mind-body exercise often involves stretching, working on deep core and postural muscles, and relaxation.
+This type of exercise is great for overall well-being, reducing stress, and ‘getting away from it all.’
+You could try something that requires some physical work, such as yoga or Pilates.
+You could also try something gentler, like tai chi, Qi Gong, or meditation.

 Here’s one more fun little video showing the ways we exercise together as a family!